Frequently Asked Questions About HIV

-The Centers for Disease Control and Prevention (CDC) recommends everyone between the ages of 13 and 64 get tested for HIV at least as part of routine health care.
+The Centers for Disease Control and Prevention (CDC) recommends everyone between the ages of 13 and 64 get tested for HIV at least once as part of their routine health care.
 Some people, including gay and bisexual men and transgender women, should consider getting tested more often, as HIV is especially prevalent in these communities.
-Additionally, people who are pregnant should get tested in their first trimester.
+People who are pregnant should get tested in their first trimester.

 Use Condoms.
 Find the right size and choose a type of condom you like.

 Use Lube.
 Use water-based or silicone-based lubricant – particularly for anal or vaginal sex – to prevent tears in the skin and to keep condoms from breaking.

 Get Tested.
 It’s the only way to know if you or a partner has HIV.